Overview

 Fishing & Wildlife

-Anglers can cast for brown and rainbow trout from the lake’s edge; the water is cold and clear, providing good conditions for fly fishing.
-Birdwatchers will often spot birds of prey circling the crags, especially in the early morning light.
-Golden eagles are most commonly seen in late summer, while buzzards and ravens are year‑round residents.
+Anglers can cast for brown and rainbow trout from the lake’s edge.
+The water is consistently cold and clear, creating ideal conditions for fly fishing.
+Birdwatchers will often spot raptors circling the crags, particularly in the early morning.
+Golden eagles are most active in late summer, while buzzards and ravens remain year-round residents of the Reeks.

 The Black Mare Cliff

-The sheer western wall of the corrie is known locally as the Black Mare because its dark rock face and cascading streams resemble a horse’s tail.
-It is a striking backdrop for photographs, especially when the water rushes down after rain.
+The sheer western wall of the corrie is known locally as the Black Mare.
+Its dark rock face and cascading streams give the impression of a horse’s tail, especially after heavy rain.
+It forms a striking backdrop for photographs and is best viewed from the eastern shore or the nearby ridge paths.

 Seasonal Highlights

-- Winter (December–February) – The lake can freeze solid, offering dramatic photographic opportunities.
-Snow‑covered peaks create a classic alpine scene, but the route becomes more exposed; only attempt in good weather and with proper equipment.
+- Winter (December–February) – The lake can freeze solid, creating a stark, mirror-like surface against the snow-covered peaks.
+The route becomes highly exposed; only attempt it in clear weather with appropriate winter gear.

-- Spring (April–May) – Snowmelt swells the mountain streams, making the Horseshoe especially scenic.
-This is the recommended window for a full circuit, as the weather is relatively stable and the wildflowers begin to appear on the lower slopes.
+- Spring (April–May) – Snowmelt swells the mountain streams, making the Horseshoe particularly scenic.
+This is the recommended window for a full circuit, as weather patterns are relatively stable and wildflowers begin to dot the lower slopes.

-- Summer (June–August) – Longer daylight hours allow for a more relaxed pace, but afternoon thunderstorms are common.
-Early‑morning starts are advisable for clear views.
+- Summer (June–August) – Longer daylight hours allow for a more relaxed pace, but afternoon thunderstorms are frequent.
+An early start is essential for clear visibility and safe ridge crossing.

-- Autumn (September–October) – The foliage turns golden, and the lake’s surface reflects the changing colours.
-Bird activity increases as raptors feed on the autumn migration, making it a good time for eagle spotting.
+- Autumn (September–October) – Foliage turns golden on the lower slopes, and the lake reflects the changing colours.
+Raptors become more active as they feed on autumn migration, making it a prime time for eagle spotting.

 Practical Information

 Access & Parking – The primary trailhead is the Hydro Track car park at the base of the concrete road.
-The lot is small, fitting roughly 20 cars, and can fill quickly in the high season (mid‑April to end of May).
-Arriving early in the low season often means an empty lot, as described by hikers who have slept there overnight.
+The lot is small, accommodating roughly 20 vehicles, and fills quickly during the high season (mid-April to late May).
+Arriving early on weekdays or during the shoulder seasons usually guarantees a space.

-Navigation – The Horseshoe is not way‑marked.
-Hikers should carry a detailed OSI map (Sheet 78) or a reliable digital map such as OpenStreetMap, WikiLoc or OSMAnd.
+Navigation – The Horseshoe is not way-marked.
+Hikers should carry a detailed OSI map (Sheet 78) or a reliable digital mapping app such as OpenStreetMap or WikiLoc.
 The Devil’s Ladder route is especially poorly signposted; a GPS track is strongly recommended.

-Land Use – The surrounding pasture is privately owned and used for sheep farming.
+Land Use & Etiquette – The surrounding pasture is privately owned and actively used for sheep farming.
 A small donation box near the lake allows visitors to contribute to the farmers’ upkeep of the path.
-Respect livestock and keep to the established track.
+Please respect livestock, keep to the established track, and leave no trace.

-Dogs – Dogs are prohibited throughout the Reeks due to active farming and the risk to livestock.
-The “NO DOGS – DOGS MAY BE SHOT” warning is enforced by landowners.
+Dogs – Dogs are strictly prohibited throughout the Reeks due to active farming and the risk to livestock.
+The “NO DOGS – DOGS MAY BE SHOT” warning is enforced by landowners, and visitors must leave pets at home.

 Facilities – There are no permanent facilities at the lake.
-A bench with a table sits about 50 m from the trailhead, offering a place to rest before the ascent.
-Water is available from the lake but should be treated before drinking.
+A bench with a table sits roughly 50 m from the trailhead, offering a place to rest before the ascent.
+Water is available from the lake but should be filtered or treated before drinking.

 Safety – The Reeks are a serious mountain environment.
-In an emergency call 999/112 and request “Mountain Rescue”.
-Carry a fully charged phone, a power bank, and a basic first‑aid kit.
-The area is covered by Kerry Mountain Rescue, which maintains up‑to‑date route notes.
+Weather can change rapidly, and the ridges are exposed to strong winds.
+In an emergency, call 999/112 and request “Mountain Rescue”.
+Carry a fully charged phone, a power bank, and a basic first-aid kit.
+Kerry Mountain Rescue operates in the area and maintains up-to-date route notes.

 Cost – Access to the lake and the trail is free; there is no admission fee.

-While Lough Coomloughra sits away from the main Ring of Kerry road, the famous 179 km scenic loop passes close to the Reeks foothills.
-Drivers can enjoy spectacular views of the mountains from the Ring, then turn onto the R568 to reach the Hydro Track car park.
-The route offers opportunities to stop at viewpoints over the Reeks, and the dam at Lough Eighter provides a quick, accessible photo spot for those not tackling the full horseshoe.
+Travel Tips While Lough Coomloughra sits away from the main Ring of Kerry road, the famous 179 km scenic loop passes close to the Reeks foothills.
+Drivers can enjoy sweeping views of the mountains from the Ring, then turn onto the R568 to reach the Hydro Track car park.
+The route offers several informal viewpoints over the Reeks, and the dam at Lough Eighter provides a quick, accessible photo opportunity for those not tackling the full horseshoe.
+Always check the Mountain Weather Ireland forecast before heading out, and remember that mobile reception drops to zero once you leave the valley floor.